Myles Cosgrove, officer who killed Breonna Taylor, rams car, pulls gun, witnesses say

 The citation says the truck turned one direction and Cosgrove the other when the vehicles collided.
 Cosgrove said he gave verbal commands for bystanders to back away.

-This article originally appeared on Louisville Courier Journal: Myles Cosgrove, who killed Breonna Taylor, Carroll County deputy
+This article originally appeared on Cincinnati Enquirer: Officer who killed Breonna Taylor rams car, pulls gun, witnesses say